 During each visit to the RPAC the applicant’s fingerprints are collected, a passport photo is taken and a signature is collected to be attached in a biometric file of the applicant.
 Children under 6 years old are not photographed and they need to bring a photo to be scanned.
 Please notice the qualifications of the photo.

 Fingerprints will be collected each time when applying for a residence permit, a permit extension or a permanent residence permit, and a new card will be issued each time.
 Biometric identifiers stored on the residence permit card chip include a facial image and two fingerprints.
 The residence permit card is not an official identity card.
 Recording biometric identifiers on the residence permit will help to prevent malpractice by creating a more reliable connection between the residence permit holder and the permit itself.

-Please note: The technical requirements for the photo must meet the international standards set by the International Civil Aviation Organization (ICAO).
+Please note: The technical requirements for the photo must meet the Finnish police requirements.

 The Finnish Immigration Service may offer the applicant and the sponsor the opportunity to take a DNA test if there are no other means of sufficiently establishing family ties based on biological relationship.

 A residence permit applicant may have an invitation to an interview if there are no other means of establishing sufficient grounds for granting a residence permit.
 The interview may be held only by an official of the Finnish mission or The Finnish Immigration Service.
 For more information please view The Finnish Immigration Service.